6+ Best Time Tracking App For Freelancers & Employers (Updated 2021)

 Used by more than 40,000 businesses, Harvest provides robust time tracking features that can help you in time and expense tracking, generate invoices and estimates, enable timesheet approvals, get detailed reports for your team, and all that with bank grade security.

 Compatibility: Since Harvest is a web app, you get the utility to track time from internet connected devices.
 Furthermore, Harvest also has apps for Mac, Android and iOS.
 Not to mention it is compatible with 80 plus popular apps, including; Intuit QuickBooks, Zendesk, Salesforce, Asana, Grapple, Basecamp, Smartsheet, ScrumDo, Intellinote, Lawcus, Glip, etc.

-While Harvest is pretty neatly integrated with a lot of apps with a plethora of time-tracking features, some users have found it lacking for growing companies.
-For instance, Harvest currently does not support some newer apps like Wave and the tracked content can sometimes be overwhelming with little scope for segregating important information.
+While Harvest is pretty neatly integrated with many apps with a plethora of time-tracking features, some users have found it lacking for growing companies.
+For instance, Harvest currently does not support newer apps like Wave, and the tracked content can sometimes be overwhelming with little scope for segregating important information.
 Another point to consider is the pricing, which doesn’t seem very suitable for casual freelancers.
 So if Harvest is not a good fit for your business, there are many Harvest alternatives available in the market for you to choose the best one for your needs.